-There has been a lot of confusion about running GUI applications in Linux using the sudo command, so this article will attempt to clear up some of this mess.
+There has been a lot of confusion about running GUI applications in Linux using the sudo command, in this article, I will try to clear up some of this mess.

 Traditionally some Linux users would recommend the use of gksudo instead, but this has been removed in recent versions of Ubuntu, and will need to be installed before we can use it.
-This is a problem, because it seems we have no other alternative.
+Relying on it is discouraged, since it might be removed in the future.
+This is a problem, as it seems we have no other "easy" to use alternative, and updating apps to use PolicyKit can be a larger task for developers.

-To install gksudo simply run this in a terminal:
+To install gksudo simply run this in a terminal (Will not work on Wayland):

 sudo apt install gksu gksu-properties